systelab/cpp-sqlite-db-adapter/README.md

 # Build #

-The easiest way to deal with the CppSqlLiteDbAdapter is just open the "CMakeLists.txt" with your QtCreator.
+The easiest way to deal with the cpp-sqlite-db-adapter is just open the "CMakeLists.txt" with your QtCreator.
 However, since it is a CMake project, you don't really need an "IDE" to work with.

 You can build the project from source directly from command line following these steps:

-(In CppSqlLiteDbAdapter folder)
+(In cpp-sqlite-db-adapter folder)

 	$mkdir build
 	$cd build